 INSTRUCTORS

 DMM hires instructors who work in medicine and are able to keep their fingers on the pulse of the medical field.
-DMM instructors are WFR’s, EMT’s, parademics, PA’s, RN’s, flight medics, ER and trauma nurses.
+DMM instructors are WFR’s, EMT’s, paramedics, PA’s, RN’s, flight medics, ER and trauma nurses.
 They’re also hikers, backpackers, mountain bikers, skiers, canyoneers, boaters, mountaineers, climbers, guides, SAR members, outdoor educators, and conservationists, just like their students.
 Click on the images below to learn more about DMM instructors.

 Ashley Saupe